 Be an active member of Activities for at least 6 months.

-Event Adhoc Coordinator for the Stepping Outdoors Campout:

-Duties will be the same as the Event Coordinator with these exceptions:

-The length of the service commitment will be 12 months

-The Campout Coordinators term will begin in August and ends in August following the event.

-Have been an Event Coordinator for a minor event.

-Must attend every Activities Subcommittee meeting and is directly accountable to Activities Subcommittee.

 Event Procedure:

-All decisions for the event will be discussed and decided at the Activities Subcommittee.
+Brings ideas and bids/quotes for all details of the even to the Activities Subcommittee for discussion and decision at the Activities Subcommittee.

-A person with the qualifications required is appointed Event Coordinator by the Activities Subcommittee.

-Event Coordinator then secures the facility, food, entertainment, merchandise, trusted servants, etc. for the event.
+Secures the facility, food, entertainment, merchandise, trusted servants, etc. for the event.

-Checks for expenses are provided by the ASC Treasurer and given to the Activities Chair, Vice Chair or Event Coordinator.
+Checks for expenses are provided by the Activities Subcommittee Treasurer and/or Chair and given to the Vice Chair or Event Coordinator.

-Income from event is given to the Activities Event Coordinator within one week of the event.
+Income from event is given to the Activities Subcommittee Treasurer within one week of the event.

 Event Coordinator fills out event form and presents it at the next Activities Subcommittee meeting with all receipts.